 Disaster Management

-After recent disasters, Clackamas County identified the need to conduct evacuation planning that considers the impact of multiple hazards on the community’s transportation networks.
+After recent disasters, Clackamas County conducted evacuation planning that considers the impact of multiple hazards on the community’s transportation networks.

-This Evacuation Planning work has taken place over 2 ½ years, in 3 Phases:
+This Evacuation Planning work has been taking place since 2023, in 3 phases:

 Phase I: Baseline Assessment and Best Practices